JoBoxers: Career

 The band's debut single, "Boxerbeat", peaked at number three on the UK Singles Chart while the group were the opening act on the Madness Rise and Fall tour.
 At numbers one and two at the time were David Bowie's "Let's Dance" and Duran Duran's "Is There Something I Should Know?", respectively.

 However, it was their next hit, "Just Got Lucky", that broke the band internationally.
 This single sold over 250,000 copies, made the UK top 10, and cracked the US top 40, reaching number 36 during November 1983.
 The song has been featured in a number of films including Just My Luck and The 40-Year-Old Virgin.

 The third UK hit, "Johnny Friendly", is a homage to the Marlon Brando film On the Waterfront.
 British boxer Frank Bruno appeared in the promotional video for the song.

 "Jealous Love"/"She's Got Sex" was released as a double A-side.
 "Jealous Love" was performed on the UK TV show Loose Talk introduced by the actress Diana Dors in one of her last TV appearances, while "She's Got Sex" was covered on Samantha Fox's double platinum-selling album Touch Me (as "He's Got Sex").

 JoBoxers' debut album, Like Gangbusters, featuring all of the abovementioned hits, reached the top 20 of the UK Albums Chart.

-The band released another single, "Is This Really the First Time", and a second album Skin and Bone in 1985, but then split up during the making of a third album, with Sean McLusky joining Rob Marche in the indie-dance band called If? and Chris Bostock joining David A. Stewart to form his post-Eurythmics group, the Spiritual Cowboys achieving two gold albums in France.
+The band released another single, "Is This Really the First Time", and a second album Skin and Bone in 1985, but then split up during the making of a third album, with Sean McLusky joining Rob Marche in the indie-dance band called If? and Chris Bostock joining David A. Stewart to form his post-Eurythmics group the Spiritual Cowboys, achieving two gold albums in France.

 Meanwhile, Dig Wayne remained in London and briefly attempted a solo career, releasing the album Square Business in 1987, featuring fellow former JoBoxer Dave Collard on keyboards.
 One single, "Mastermind" was released from this album.
 After his solo efforts proved unsuccessful, Wayne began pursuing an acting career.
 He appeared in several stage productions (including a starring role in the successful West End musical Five Guys Named Moe) in the UK.
 In 1995, he returned to the US, settling in Los Angeles, California, to continue pursuing his acting/television career.

 In November 2020, they announced a reunion show at London's 100 Club, after 35 years of inactivity.

 Other dates in Brighton, Leeds, Guildford and Bristol were also added, plus some festivals.
 The dates went ahead in summer 2022.

 In 2025, the JoBoxers box set Just Got Lucky - The Complete Works 1983-1986 was released on Cherry Red Records and including all recorded works, released and unreleased, plus Live at the Phoenix Theatre.

-In June 2025, new single 'A Thorn in My Side' reached No.11 in the Heritage Chart.
+In June 2025, new single "A Thorn in My Side" reached No. 11 on the Heritage Chart.